Enchanted (film): Music

 Alan Menken (left, pictured in 2013) and Stephen Schwartz (right, 2018) wrote the film's score and songs.

-The film's score was written by accomplished songwriter and composer Alan Menken, who has worked on a number of Disney films previously.
+Alan Menken wrote the film's score, after previously working on various Disney animated projects.
 Fellow composer Stephen Schwartz wrote the lyrics for six songs, also composed by Menken.
 Menken and Schwartz previously worked together on the songs for Pocahontas and The Hunchback of Notre Dame.

 Menken became involved with the film in the early stages of the film's development and invited Schwartz to resume their collaboration.
 They began the songwriting process by searching for the right moments in the story in which a song moment was allowed.
 Schwartz found that it was easier to justify situations in which the characters would burst into songs in Enchanted than in other live-action musicals as its concept "allowed the characters to sing in a way that was completely integral to the plot of the story."
 The three songs Giselle sings contain references to earlier Disney films.
 The first song played in the film, "True Love's Kiss", was written to be "a send-up of, and an homage to, the style of those Disney animated features", namely, "I'm Wishing" (Snow White and the Seven Dwarfs) and "A Dream is a Wish Your Heart Makes" (Cinderella), during which Disney heroines sing about the joy of being loved.
 It posed a challenge for Menken and Schwartz because of the "many preconceptions with that number"; it had to be reflective of the era of Snow White and the Seven Dwarfs and Cinderella.
 Accordingly, Amy Adams performed the first song in an operetta style in contrast to the Broadway style of the later songs.